gjohl/alphadog/README.md

 - Low trading costs.
 For now, as an MVP, this will be judged by the cost of trading in a Hargreaves Lansdowne account but later I'll make other broker accounts if it is worthwhile.

+### Adding a new instrument
+- Add the instrument and details to instruments_config.json
+- Add the yfinance_symbol: instrument_ID pair to YFINANCE_SYMBOL_INSTRUMENT_ID_MAPPING
+- Backfill the yfinance symbol

 ## Forecasts
 In units of risk-adjusted returns (Sharpe ratio).